ToolGen: Unified Tool Retrieval and Calling via Generation: Tool Virtualization Implementation

 \paragraph{Semantic} indexing maps each tool to the name used in ToolBench, which is also a combination between tool name and API name.
 However, the name can be tokenized into multiple tokens so that the model can perceive its semantic meanings.
 For the example in Appendix~\ref{appendix:tool_example}, the resulted mapping is \texttt{get\_video\_details\_for\_youtube\_hub}.

 \paragraph{Numeric} indexing maps each tool to a unique number.
 We first get a list of all tools, with a length about 47,000.
 For all tools, we use a five digit number separated by space to represent the tool.
 If the example in Appendix~\ref{appendix:tool_example} is the 128th element in the list, we use \texttt{0 0 0 1 2 8} to represent the tool.
-Since Llama-3 tokenizer encodes each number
+Since Llama-3 tokenizer encodes each number separately, numeric indexing will lead to tool tokens with same number of sub-tokens.

 \paragraph{Hierarchical} also maps each tool into a number.
 Different from Numeric indexing, we inject structure information into the tool representation by iterative clustering.
 During each iteration, we cluster tools into ten clusters, where each cluster is assigned a number from \texttt{0} to \texttt{9}.
 For each cluster, we repeat this clustering process until there is only one tool in the cluster.
 These steps form a clustering tree.
 We take the number from root to the leaf as the representation to the tool in that leaf.
 The example in Appendix~\ref{appendix:tool_example} may be assigned a number longer than five digits, such as \texttt{0 1 2 2 3 3 3}.